valeriansaliou/raider/README.md

 ### Manual reporting

+#### Payment reporting

-In case you need to manually report payments to the Raider endpoint, use the following HTTP configuration (adjust it to yours):
+In case you need to manually report tracked payments to the Raider endpoint, use the following HTTP configuration (adjust it to yours):

 **Endpoint URL:**